juanboca/enum_column/README.txt

 Overview

+  This gem is a fork from http://github.com/electronick/enum_column The types of the enumerated values were changed to strings.

   This gem is an extension to ActiveRecord which enables native support of enumerations in the database schema using the ENUM type in MySQL.
   Currently only MySQL is implemented.
   Tested with Rails 3, for Rails 2 you should better use enum-column plugin (http://rubyforge.org/projects/enum-column/)